Exponential Utility Function

 Generalized exponential utility function U(x) equals a minus b times e to the power of negative x over R, the form with scaling parameters a and b.

-If you represent real-world money gain on the X-axis and your level of satisfaction on the Y-axis (in terms of 0 to 1, where 0 means no satisfaction and 1 means the highest satisfaction), then the Exponential Utility function will look like this:
+Put the money gain on the X axis and your satisfaction on the Y axis, scored from 0 to 1, where 0 means no satisfaction and 1 means as happy as you can be.
+The exponential utility curve then looks like this:

 Plot of an exponential utility function curve showing concave shape that models risk-averse behavior, with the risk tolerance parameter R controlling concavity.

-The exponential utility function is mainly used to measure the utility of monetary gain where there is a chance of losing money.
+The exponential utility function is mainly used to weigh the value of money when there is a real chance of losing some.

 Exponential utility function formula U(x) equals 1 minus e to the power of negative x over R, repeated inline as the equation is referenced again in the derivation.

-How can the Risk Tolerance (R) be determined?
+How do you find the Risk Tolerance (R)?

 Decision tree with a 'Play Lottery' branch (fifty-fifty win X or lose X over 2) and a 'Do not play lottery' branch with payoff zero, used to elicit the certainty equivalent.